khred/IDSM-Tutorial-Group-5/ISDM Project.md

 			<td width="481">
                     <p>
                     - Creating a summary report for ISD Team and Project Manager <br />
-                    - Testing on the Interaction voice system  <br />
+                    - Testing the Interactive voice system  <br />
                     - Advise any recommendation/modification with ISD Team <br />
                     - Talking to the team regarding assigned tasks.
                  </p>